 One challenge facing the widespread use of solar energy is reduced or curtailed energy production when the sun sets or is blocked by clouds.
 Thermal energy storage provides a workable solution to this challenge.

-In a concentrating solar power (CSP) system, the sun's rays are reflected onto a receiver, which creates heat that is used to generate electricity.
-If the receiver contains oil or molten salt as the heat-transfer medium, then the thermal energy can be stored for later use.
-This enables CSP systems to be cost-competitive options for providing clean, renewable energy.
+In a concentrating solar power (CSP) system, the sun's rays are reflected onto a receiver, which creates heat that is used to generate electricity that can be used immediately or stored for later use.
+This enables CSP systems to be flexible, or dispatchable, options for providing clean, renewable energy.

 Two-Tank Direct System